Moonlight Birth

 In other countries around the world, midwife is a commonly heard and used term as midwives are standard of care in those countries such as the Netherlands, Guatemala, Japan, Hong Kong, United Kingdom, Canada and Australia.
 A midwife can be either a woman or a man.
 Learn more here.

-As a South Carolina Licensed Midwife and nationally Certified Professional Midwife, I am an autonomous, independent midwife.
-I am trained exclusively in low risk maternity care, out-of-hospital birth and postpartum care.
-My credentials do not require me to work under the direct supervision of a doctor, and I do not have clinical privileges in a hospital.
-I maintain relationships with doctors, certified nurse midwives and other medical professionals to facilitate collaboration when needed.
+As South Carolina Licensed Midwives and nationally Certified Professional Midwives, we are autonomous, independent midwives.
+We are trained exclusively in low risk maternity care, community (out-of-hospital) birth and postpartum care.
+Our credentials do not require us to work under the direct supervision of a doctor, and we do not have clinical privileges in a hospital.
+We maintain relationships with doctors, certified nurse midwives and other medical professionals to facilitate collaboration when needed.

 Learn more about certified professional midwives here and SC licensed midwives here.